Rural Homes

 • Clarify the PRS’s role in housing strategy

-• Enhance sector data collection
+• Improve sector data collection

 • Consider direct landlord representation in policy-making